 We apply a number of different econometric techniques, all exploiting the longitudinal nature of the data set being used but making different assumptions about the structure of the disturbances.
-A general setup is developed, where all estimators can be interpreted in the light of combined difference-in-differences and matching methodologies.
+A general set up is developed, where all estimators can be interpreted in the light of combined difference in differences and matching methodologies.
 The conditions under which each estimator identifies and estimates the impact of treatment on the treated are derived.

-The estimators being used in the present paper, as in many other evaluations, rely on the critical assumption that the evolution of employment in the two groups being compared would have been the same in the absence of the program.
-One reason for this to be violated is the fact that individuals eligible for the New Deal program could react to it in anticipation of the program, that is, before eligibility.
-We can test for this since we observe the complete inflow into unemployment and hence can assess whether the program induces differential behavior in the six months preceding eligibility.
+The estimators being used in the present paper, as in many other evaluations, rely on the critical assumption that the evolution of employment in the two groups being compared would have been the same in the absence of the program.4 One reason for this to be violated is the fact that individuals eligible for the New Deal program could react to it in anticipation of the program, i.e. before eligibility.
+We can test for this since we observe the complete inflow into unemployment and hence can assess whether the program induces differential behaviour in the six months preceding eligibility.
 Other factors that could induce differential time trends relate to the slight differences either in location or age of the groups to be compared.
 We use past history to infer the extent to which this may affect our results.

 We focus on the change in transitions from the unemployed claimant count to jobs during the first four months of treatment (the "Gateway" period), although we compare this with a slightly longer perspective.
-We find that the outflow rate to jobs has risen by about 20% for young men as a result of the New Deal.
-That is 5 percentage points more men find jobs in the first four months of the New Deal above a preprogram level of 26 percentage points.
-Similar results show up from the use of different adopted estimators, independently of the amount or type of structure imposed, and they appear to be robust to preprogram selectivity, changes in job quality and different cyclical effects.
-We obtain similar estimates from using across regional comparison groups (the pilot areas) as we do when using eligible versus noneligible age groups.
+We find that the outflow rate to jobs has risen by about 20 per cent for young men as a result of the New Deal during its National Roll Out (i.e. five percentage points more men find jobs in the first four months of the New Deal above a pre-program level of twenty five percentage points).
+Similar results show up from the use of different adopted estimators, independently of the amount or type of structure imposed, and they appear to be robust to pre-program selectivity, changes in job quality and different cyclical effects.
+We obtain similar estimates from using across regional comparison groups (the pilot areas) as we do when using eligible vs. non-eligible age groups.
 Such an outcome suggests that either equilibrium wage and substitution effects are not very strong or they broadly cancel each other out.